Click on any thumbnail photographs to enlarge for viewing.

 PFC Alicea was killed instantly, PFC Brunotte was severely wounded and permanently disabled but survived.
 Two passengers, the wife and daughter of a local Popular Forces Sergeant who they were transporting to An Xuan Village were also seriously wounded but survived.

-3 October at 8:30 AM A memorial services were held for PFC Alicea.
+On 3 October at 0800 hours a memorial service was held for PFC Alicea.
 All companies furnished guidons for the ceremony, service programs were distributed, and personnel throughout the 18th MP Brigade were invited to attend.
 The service was held in the 89th MP Group Chapel on Long Binh Post.

 --- General / Personal ---